zacikpa/diffkemp-analysis/README.md

     - mbedtls_aes_crypt_ecb
     - mbedtls_aes_crypt_cbc
     - mbedtls_aes_crypt_xts
-  clang-append:                  # Clang flags to use when building the library
+  clang-append:                  # Clang flags to use when building the project
     - -g
   target: no_test                # The build target to use